Help! My Mom Criticizes My Parenting – Practical Tips for Dealing with Your Critical Mother

-For instance, after I went on to have two successful pregnancies while nursing (one while tandem nursing even!), no one had too much to say about my choice.
-As my children get older and we continue to homeschool, no one worries about their socialization anymore.
-In addition, as my children have moved on from the difficult toddlers/preschooler ages into the big-kid ages and continue to display good behavior, no one questions our decision not to spank them.
+For instance, after I went on to have two successful pregnancies while nursing (see my Tandem Breastfeeding story), no one had too much to say about my choice.
+As my children got older and we continued to homeschool, no one worried about their socialization anymore.
+In addition, as my children moved on from the difficult toddlers/preschooler ages into the big-kid ages and continued to display good behavior, no one questioned our decision use alternatives to spanking.

 Here’s how . . .